ocean-perception/mobile_robotics/content/maritime_robotics/_index.md

 ---
 title: Maritime robotics
 bookCollapseSection: true
-weight: 30 # sets order
+weight: 50 # sets order
 ---
-# Maratime Robotics
+# Maritime Robotics

 In your kit you will have a semi-constructed robotic-vessel that will look something like this: